 *

-Postscript: After the Japan theatrical release of Oppenheimer and the publication of this essay, a historical anecdote that occurred in 1964 during a closed-door meeting between Oppenheimer and the physicist and atomic bomb survivor Naomi Shono, who was visiting America as part of a World Peace Study Mission comprised of survivors from both Hiroshima and Nagasaki, garnered much media attention in Japan.
+After the Japan theatrical release of Oppenheimer and the publication of this essay, a historical incident that occurred in 1964 during a closed-door meeting between Oppenheimer and the physicist and atomic bomb survivor Naomi Shono, who was visiting America as part of a World Peace Study Mission comprised of survivors from both Hiroshima and Nagasaki, garnered much media attention in Japan.
 According to testimony found in archival footage kept by the NPO World Friendship Center of the interpreter who served at the meeting, Yoko Teichler, Oppenheimer was in tears when he entered the room in the Princeton Institute for Advanced Studies where Shono was waiting and broke into repeated apology, “I’m sorry, I’m sorry, I’m sorry.”
 This display of emotion seems to have made a strong impression on Teichler, in striking contrast to the attitude of former president Harry Truman who maintained to the end that the dropping of the atomic bombs on Japan was just.
-Reporting of the disclosure coincided with a visit to Japan of Charles Oppenheimer, grandson of Robert Oppenheimer, who spoke out against the inhumanity of nuclear weapons, and the media put a blatantly positive spin on the historical anecdote involving the elder Oppenheimer, painting it as “pangs of conscience” from the “father of the atomic bomb”.
+Reporting of the disclosure coincided with a visit to Japan of Charles Oppenheimer, grandson of Robert Oppenheimer, who spoke out against the inhumanity of nuclear weapons, and the media put a blatantly positive spin on the anecdote involving the elder Oppenheimer, painting it as “pangs of conscience” from the “father of the atomic bomb”.

 Although Robert Oppenheimer was opposed to the hydrogen bomb, he agreed consistently after WWII with the deployment of small tactical nuclear weapons for battlefield use, claiming that there was an “obvious need” for them.
 The biography quotes him writing in the Bulletin of the Atomic Scientists in February 1951 that, “only when the atomic bomb is recognized as useful in so far as it is an integral part of military operations will it really be of much help in fighting of a war.”
 Moreover, he repeatedly denied regretting his role in developing the atomic bomb and is quoted as saying to reporters who greeted him at the airport in Tokyo during his 1960 visit, “It isn’t that I don’t feel bad; it is that I don’t feel worse tonight than I did last night.”
 This sort of statement has only further ruffled the hibakusha.